iferdel/sensor-data-streaming-pubsub/ROADMAP.md

 - [] protobuf payload instead of json since real scenario
 ### iot-measurement-ingester
 - [] superstreams
-- [] read replica of database so we can separate concerns of database for writing (this service) and reading (any other service)
 ### iot-api
 - [] tls
 - [] sqlc